Rocco-Gossmann/go_sqliteutils/README.md

 # usage

 ## The `updateHandler`
-Lets say for example, we have a database that was rolled out with a required version 1
+Let's say for example, we have a database that was rolled out with a required version 1

 Now we wan't to change the structure, but we can't just ignore all the People, who may have used version 1 until now.
 Just deleting all their data and starting new would be an option, but extremely user unfriendly.

 The best idea here is a Switch-Slide.
-Each Possible DB Version then becomes a `case` in that `switch` - statement.
+Each Possible DB Version then becomes a `case` in that `switch`.

-By ending each `case` statement with a `fallthrough` the case that follows after is treated as part of the case that has the fallthrough.
+By ending each `case` with a `fallthrough`, the case that follows after is treated as part of the case that has the fallthrough.

-That way the Updater can jump into any case that applies to the users current DB-Version and then slide down to the end.
-Guarantying, that after the update, the DB is up to date.
-No matter on what version it started.
+That way the updater can jump into any case that applies to the users current DB-Version and then slide down to the end.
+Resulting in every DB ending, at the current version, no matter on what version it started.

 ## Code Example: